Patrick Desmond Callaghan

+Military career

 Early career

-Patrick Desmond Callaghan was born on 16 July 1926 into an Anglo-Indian family from Lahore.He was commissioned into the Royal Indian Air Force (RIAF) as a pilot officer on 17 September 1945.
+Patrick Desmond Callaghan was born on 16 July 1926.
+He was commissioned into the Royal Indian Air Force (RIAF) as a pilot officer on 17 September 1945.

 Early in his commissioned service, he was posted to the RIAF base at Kohat in 1946.
 He flew a variety of aircraft including Spitfires.
 In 1946, Callaghan belly landed his aircraft at Kohat airfield.
 The aircraft's engine had caught fire after an oil leak during landing practice.
 The aircraft was later written off in 1947.

-Career in Pakistan
+Pakistan Airforce

 At the Partition of India in August 1947, he opted to serve with the Pakistan Air Force (PAF), and later married Maureen Viegas, whose sister, Jeanne, would later marry Mervyn Middlecoat, who went on to command the PAF's famed No. 9 Squadron and become a hero of the PAF.
 On 1 September 1951 a PAF two-seater Fury aircraft caught fire.
 Flight Lieutenant Callaghan was the second pilot on that flight.

 One of the pioneer officers of the PAF, Callaghan served for a number of the early years of the PAF as a flight instructor at Risalpur, where he helped to train many of the PAF's future leaders and top fighter and bomber pilots (including his brother-in-law by marriage, Mervyn Middlecoat).

 During the Indo-Pakistani War of 1965, although a "desk jockey" in Peshawar, he volunteered for and flew dangerous low, low-level, night-time strafing missions in old Harvards along the Grand Trunk Road between Lahore and Amritsar harassing Indian Army convoys.

 Years later, as a group captain, he led the PAF team that investigated the crash of a PAF C-130 after it went missing while returning to Pakistan from China.
 This investigation was conducted at high altitude in mountainous country and was particularly trying and hazardous.
+In the early 1960s, then-Wing Commander Callaghan served as the head of the PAF) Accident Investigation Team.
+He led high-profile investigations into aircraft losses.

 By 1969 he had risen through the ranks of squadron leader and wing commander, working in staff jobs in Kohat and Peshawar, after earlier being based at Mauripur.